 Parataxonomists, education, reforestation, land

-We have supported the growth of the ACG’s size from the original Parque Nacional Santa Rosa to its modern 165,000+ hectare continuous sweep from the Pacific Ocean waters through dry forest to cloud forest to Caribbean rain forest, including a mosaic of ecosystem and landscape restoration.
+We have supported the growth of the ACG’s size from the original Parque Nacional Santa Rosa to its modern 169,000+ hectare continuous sweep from the Pacific Ocean waters through dry forest to cloud forest to Caribbean rain forest, including a mosaic of ecosystem and landscape restoration.
 We continue to buy and conserve strategically important parcels.
-[SEE: FOREST ACQUISITION AND MANAGEMENT]
+[SEE: HABITAT RESTORATION]

 The ACG is a complex effort to achieve long lasting conservation through the social integration and non-damaging biodiversity development of a large complex tropical wildland.
 It contains thousands of small moving parts that unexpectedly need repair or replacement — a new boat motor, a failed water pump, or a novel tourism initiative.
 We specialize in helping ACG meet these demands on time and with no government budget.
-[SEE: ASSISTING ACG OPERATIONS]
+We also support a burgeoning sea turtle and jaguar conservation effort and neotropical migratory bird research.
+[SEE: ASSISTING ACG BIOMANAGEMENT]

 The ACG is an exercise in learning by doing, shaped by its conservation mission.